swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 <a name="attribute-string-values"></a>
 #### 3.1.1.
 Attribute String Values

-All attributes, unless stated otherwise in this table, holds string values using the UTF-8 character set using the `xs:string` data type.
+All attributes, unless stated otherwise in this table, hold string values using the UTF-8 character set using the `xs:string` data type.
 Certain attributes such as `mail`, `personalIdentityNumber`, `organizationIdentifier`, `telephoneNumber` and `mobile` use a restricted character set according to its defined usage within this specification.

 All attributes use the “caseIgnoreMatch” matching rule as defined by X.520 \[[X.520](#x520)\].
 That is, case-insensitive comparison where insignificant spaces are ignored.